 Estate recovery only reaches probate assets.
 If your parent’s house was in joint names, it passes to the co-owner automatically and never enters probate.
 Same with life insurance proceeds, retirement accounts with beneficiary designations, and transfer-on-death accounts.
 These remain untouched.

-Many families sell the family home or surrender assets to DHS simply because they don’t know these exceptions exist.
+Many families sell the family home or surrender assets to DHS because they do not know these exceptions exist.
 They assume the state gets everything.
 In reality, a modest home in the right circumstances, especially where a caregiver child has lived there and provided care, can be protected entirely.

 If your parent is currently on Medicaid and in a nursing facility, or heading that direction, know that protections exist.
 Medicaid planning done early makes a real difference.
 A few decisions now about how assets are titled and documented can mean the difference between keeping the home in the family and watching it liquidated to pay back the state.